-Debt Capacity in the short term is limited to existing general obligation authorizations and \$1,300 million of additional obligations.
-Over the 10-year projection the capacity is expected to grow an additional \$390 million and reach approximately \$1,690 million based on the current revenue forecast.
+Debt Capacity in the short term is limited to approximately \$1,000 million.
+Over the 10year projection the capacity is expected to grow an additional \$700 million and reach approximately \$1,700 million based on the current revenue forecast and the assumption that the State is able to agree upon a method of establishing fiscal balance.